rewoma19/script-summer/enchantments/enchantments.md

 ### Exchange a card in the stack

 Perform some sleight of hand and exchange the card at index **postion** with the replacement card provided, Return the adjusted stack.

+## Task 3

+### Insert a card at the top of the stack

+Make a card appear by inserting a new card at the top of the stack.
+Return the adjusted stack